Kylian Mbappé: settling scores with Luis Enrique after being replaced at half-time on Friday evening

-Replaced at half-time during the PSG-Monaco match, Kylian Mbappé asked his coach Luis Enrique for explanations during a one-on-one meeting this Saturday March 2.
+Replaced at half-time during the PSG-Monaco match, Kylian Mbappé asked for explanations from his coach Luis Enrique during a one-on-one meeting this Saturday March 2.

+We had to put our cards on the table.
+Kylian Mbappé and Paris Saint-Germain coach Luis Enrique spoke during a one-on-one meeting this Saturday March 2 morning, reveals RMC Sport.
+For several matches, the PSG star striker has been replaced at half-time by decision of the Spanish coach.
+Incomprehension, number 7 asked for explanations.
+The development would have taken place in a calm climate, says the site.

 Relations seem less fluid between the two and the situation has caused a lot of reaction, particularly on the Spanish side, where the arrival of the firm attacker is expected.
 The sports daily Diaro AS headlined "Luis Enrique 'sanctions' Mbappé and takes him out at half-time" on its front page, reports RMC Sport.
 Then, in the article devoted to the PSG-Monaco meeting, the Spanish newspaper did not fail to point out that Mbappé did not watch the end of the match with his teammates, as "an unspoken rule" requires.
 "The cameras filmed Mbappé smiling and chatting on the phone, as if the match was not going to resume.
 Then he signed autographs and we saw him in the stands with his mother, far from the serious image that a club wants to see its players in the middle of a match", underlines RMC Sport.